Kinesiology Courses

 KPE-118

-Activity courses designed to enable students to develop basic skills and knowledge of a particular sport, as well as physical fitness and a proper attitude toward participation in sport.
+Activity courses designed to enable students to develop basic skills and knowledge of a particular sport, as well as physical fitness and a proper attitude toward participation in sport (0.75 credits each).
+These courses also support concepts taught in physiology, motor learning, and biomechanics.
+See page 91.

 Prerequisites: